IbcAlpha/IBC/userguide.md

 can then automatically take appropriate action on the user's behalf.
-For example, as well as automating the TWS and Gateway login by filling the login dialog with your credentials, it can also deal with TWS's autologoff dialog so that it can keep TWS running continuously.
+For example, as well as automating the TWS and Gateway login by filling the login dialog with your credentials, it can also deal with TWS's autologoff dialog so that it can keep TWS running continuously (but only in TWS versions earlier than TWS 974).

 Here are some of the things IBC does for you: